YouTube

 THE GONDOLA

-I decided to get the gondola up to the fortress as it has the best views of Tbilisi and the best chance of keeping me awake.
-You get a bit of attention in this part of the world especially from younger locals.
-Like the Azerbaijani who bumped into me.
-He who was travelling through for his flight to France and pretty much walked the rest of the city with me.
-Locals can be super friendly and many seem really curious about tourists.
-Having someone come up to me and ask if I’m a tourist and then want to hang around and talk all day, you certainly don’t get that at home.
+I took the gondola up to the fortress for the best views of Tbilisi and to stay awake.
+You get attention from younger locals here, like the Azerbaijani who bumped into me.
+He was travelling to France for his flight and walked the rest of the city with me.
+Locals are friendly and curious about tourists.
+Someone asked if I’m a tourist and wanted to talk all day, which you don’t get at home.

 NARIKALA FORTRESS